 This pandemic is an extraordinary and testing time for us all.
 Please be polite and courteous to our staff at all times.
 Click here to view our latest patient newsletter, including all of the latest coronavirus information.

 Given the current pandemic, please respect the need for NHS services to remain as safe as possible.
 We have expanded our reception team and added more telephone lines during this extremely busy time.
 If you need to drop off a prescription, please do so in the box provided outside the building.
 You must attend the surgery alone unless you have a carer.

 If you or someone you live with have symptoms associated with coronavirus including a new continuous cough or a high temperature, stay at home for ten days.
 Do not book a GP appointment, call your GP or attend your GP practice.
 If you live with other people, they should also stay at home for at least 14 days, to avoid spreading the infection outside the home.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.
 Only call 111 direct if you are advised to do so by the online service or cannot go online.
 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus.

-If you have a cough or fever, do not visit your GP surgery or book an appointment.
+If you have a high temperature, a new, continuous cough and a loss or change to your sense of smell or taste, do not visit your GP surgery or book an appointment.
 There is no need to call the surgery.
-You should self-isolate for seven days.
+You should self-isolate for ten days.
 Anyone you live with should self-isolate for 14 days.